Engineers Country Club

-Engineers Country Club is a historic country club located in Roslyn Harbor, New York, on the historic Gold Coast on the north shore of Long Island.
+Engineers Country Club is a historic country club located in Roslyn Harbor, New York, on the historic Gold Coast of Long Island's North Shore.

 History

 Founded as a Jewish country club, the club has an 18-hole championship golf course which hosted the PGA Championship in 1919 and the U.S. Amateur in 1920.
 The competitions were won by Jim Barnes and Chick Evans, respectively.
 Herbert Strong was the architect of the original golf course and Devereux Emmet remodeled part of the course in 1921.

 The golf course was constructed on the former grounds of the W. R. Willet Manor estate.
 The property was purchased by the Engineers Country Club in March 1917, which had been formed on January 21, 1917 by the Engineers Club of Manhattan.The first round on the newly constructed course was played on June 29, 1918.
 The first foursome out consisted of club president B. G. M. Thomas, vice president Nat M. Garland, Frank Dupont, chairman of the Building Committee, and T. I. Jones, one of the governors.
 After completion of his round, Garland described the 18th green as "sui generis, rara avis ... in a class by itself".

 Engineers Country Club plays 6767 yd yards from the black tees, 6575 yd from the blue tees, 6218 yd from the white, 5538 yd from the gold tees and 5145 yd from the red women's tees.
 The women's championship tees are farther back at 6218 yd.

 The signature 14th hole, which for a time had been abandoned, has now been reintegrated to the main golf course and is open for play.
 This short 90 yd par three with a classic postage stamp green was dubbed the "Two or Twenty Hole" due to the fact that in 1919 Bobby Jones and Gene Sarazen both took double figures on the tricky hole.
 There is a sign near the tee box referring to the difficulties Jones and Sarazen experienced while playing the hole.